assainov/proc-assignment-backend/README.md

   ```
   src
   ├── api
+  ├    └── features
+  ├           ├── auth
+  ├           └── search
   ├── domain
   └── infrastructure
   ```

   - **api**: Contains web server-specific code as well as the entry point.
-Also contains features - highly testable code orchestrating the core logic.
+  - **api > features**: Contains a feature specific set of routes, controllers as well as the business logic - a highly testable code orchestrating the core use cases.
   - **domain**: Application entities.
 This code grows with domain-driven design and deeper business logic.
 As we're running a cache server, there isn't much now.
   - **infrastructure**: Contains the implementation details, such as database connections, external API integrations, and other services.